seancorfield/honeysql/README.md

 (jdbc/execute! conn (sql/format sqlmap))
 ```

+> Note: you'll need to add your preferred JDBC library as a dependency in your project -- HoneySQL deliberately does not make that choice for you.

 If you want to format the query as a string with no parameters (e.g. to use the SQL statement in a SQL console), pass `:inline true` as an option to `sql/format`:

 ```clojure